 “We transcend technique in order to seek out the truths in our world in a way that gives meaning and sustenance. . . .
 That’s art for life’s sake.”

 — Yo-Yo Ma, Chicago Symphony Orchestra’s Judson and Joyce Green Creative Consultant

 About the Artist

-Mr. Ma plays two instruments, a 1733 Montagnana cello from Venice and the 1712 Davidoff Stradivarius.
+Mr. Ma plays a 1733 Montagnana cello from Venice and the 1712 Davidoff Stradivarius.